How To Curate Content

 This question is the biggest hurdle for some marketers (or their bosses) to clear.
 The answer is to stop thinking about things from your point of view.
 Customers want to be informed and educated before they make a purchase, and they don’t typically start with a company’s product page.
 They want to read what experts and colleagues have to say first.

 Use the power of content created by industry experts and influencers to attract potential customers and demonstrate that you are in-the-know and aligned with the respected figures in your niche.
-With the loss of trust in brands across nine countries, a company’s content marketing strategy need all the help they can get to improve their credibility.
+With the loss of trust in brands across nine countries, a company’s content marketing strategy needs to help companies improve their credibility.

 Want to know another benefit of curating an influencer’s or expert’s content?
 If you do it well and provide proper credit, you could get some love from the individual and his or her audience.
 Mention the original author on social media when you share the newly curated post, and the chances are that the author and his or her audience will read and share your curated content, too.
 Who knows, you could also earn a few links from a curated content blog post.